sorgerlab/indra/README.md

 -----------

-In this example INDRA assembles a PySB model from the natural language description of a mechanism via the [TRIPS parser web service](http://trips.ihmc.us/parser/cgi/drum).
+In this example INDRA assembles a PySB model from the natural language description of a mechanism via the [TRIPS reading web service](http://trips.ihmc.us/parser/cgi/drum).

 ```python